Towards Efficient Matching of Regexes with Backreferences using Register Set Automata (Technical Report): Register Set Automata

 \begin{example} A~$\drsaof 1$ accepting the language~$\langnegexrep$ from \cref{ex:ra_example} is in \cref{fig:drsa_langnegexrep}.
 Intuitively, the automaton stays in state~$q$ and accumulates input data values in register~$r$, making sure the input data value has not been seen previously.

 \end{example}

 \begin{example} Consider the following language:

 Intuitively, $\langnegallrep$~is the language of all words containing a~data value with exactly one occurrence.
 This language is accepted, e.g., by the $\rsaof 1$ in \cref{fig:rsa_langnegallrep}.
 The $\rsa$ stays in state~$q$, collecting the seen values into its register, and at some point, when it sees a~value not seen previously, it nondeterministically moves to~$s$, remembering the value in its register.
-Then, at state~$s$, the $\rsa$ just checks that it does not see the remembered value any more.
+Then, at state~$s$, the $\rsa$ just checks that it does not see the remembered value any more. \begin{changebar} We note that~$\langnegallrep$ cannot be accepted by a~$\drsa$ (cf.~the proof of \cref{thm:drsa_lt_rsa}). \end{changebar}

 \end{example}